opadips/Elite-Poker/README.md

 - Click on a table to join.
 If it’s password‑protected, enter the password.

 ### 2. Start Playing
-- You'll enter as a **spectator** – click **Sit In** (bottom‑right) to join the game with the table’s starting chips.
+- You'll enter as a **spectator** – click **Sit In** (bottom‑right) to join the game.
-- When not in a hand, use the **Ready** button (bottom‑right) to signal you’re ready.
+- When not in a hand, use the **Ready** button to signal you’re ready.
   - A green glow appears around your seat when ready.
   - When all active players are ready, the first hand starts automatically.

 ### 3. Take Action
 - On your turn, use the action buttons (Fold, Check, Call, Raise, All‑in).
-- Folded players can place **side bets** on active players via the panel that appears.
+- Folded players can place **side bets** on active players.

-### 4. Review & Settings
+### 4. Chat & Settings
-- Use the **⚙️ Settings** menu to:
-  - Change theme, card back, seat view, sound, Noob Mode, pause the game, view hand history, or return to the lobby.
+- Use the **⚙️ Settings** menu to change theme, card back, seat view, sound, Noob Mode, pause, view hand history, or return to the lobby.
-- After a hand ends, press **👁️ Show Cards** to reveal your hole cards.
+- Type in chat, use Quick Chat emojis, or whisper to someone with `/w PlayerName message`.

 ### 5. Admin Control
 - The table creator can reset the lobby or kick players.